Science and Industry Museum: Adjacent St John's Quarter

-The museum is adjacent to a £1 billion redevelopment area on the former site of Granada Studios.
-Work on the area, which will be known as St John's Quarter, is expected to be completed by 2022.
-The Manchester International Festival's new Factory venue opened alongside the MSI in 2023 as part of the redevelopment.
+The museum is adjacent to a £1 billion redevelopment area on the former site of Granada Studios, launched in 2024 as St John's Quarter.
+The Manchester International Festival's new Factory International venue opened alongside the MSI in 2023 as part of the redevelopment.

 The MSI have been granted planning permission to build a new Special Exhibition Gallery on the ground floor of the New Warehouse.
-Architectural firm Carmody Groarke won a competition to design the new gallery which is set to be complete by October 2020.
+Architectural firm Carmody Groarke won a competition to design the new gallery which fully reopened in 2025.

-In July 2016 the council stated that, along with development partner Allied London, they had been in talks with the MSI "exploring how the presence of Factory opens up new possibilities for revitalising the whole area below Deansgate as a creative hub, with a joined up and extensive public realm.
+Back in July 2016 the council had stated that, along with development partner Allied London, they had been in talks with the MSI "exploring how the presence of Factory opens up new possibilities for revitalising the whole area below Deansgate as a creative hub, with a joined up and extensive public realm.
 MSI's own developments plans are being aligned with this creative vision and the museum itself will become part of the creative public realm, with MSI's creative science offer balancing the creative and cultural production of Factory."